kzurawel/famicomparty2/src/routes/book/06-headersinterruptvectors/+page.svelte.md

 before it has finished initializing the system. `CLD` stands for "Clear Decimal mode bit", disabling "binary-coded decimal" mode on the 6502.<Margin id="bcd-mode">Due to convoluted licensing issues surrounding the 6502 and Ricoh's legal ability to manufacture it, the 2A03 used in the NES has binary-coded decimal mode circuitry within it, but all electrical traces that would connect those circuits to the rest of the chip have been cut. `CLD` (and its counterpart, `SED`) do nothing on the NES as a result, but calling `CLD` as part of a reset handler just-in-case is considered best practice.</Margin>

+The next four lines disable audio IRQs (which are handled separately from the `SEI` we used earlier) and set up the "stack".
+I'm not going to go into detail on these yet; this reset code is something that you will likely copy verbatim into each project, so it's not something you will need to change on your own.
+I'll cover both of these much later.

-The next three lines go back to familiar loads and stores.
+The next three lines (after `INX`) go back to familiar loads and stores.
 We've seen `$2001` before - it's PPUMASK - but `$2000` is new.
 This address is commonly referred to as PPUCTRL, and it changes the operation of the PPU in ways more complicated than PPUMASK's ability to turn rendering on or off.
 We won't cover PPUCTRL in detail until later in this book, when we've seen more of how the NES PPU draws graphics.
 Like PPUMASK, it is a set of bit fields.
 For the purpose of initializing the NES, the main thing to point out is that bit 7 controls whether or not the PPU will trigger an NMI every frame.
+After the `INX` opcode, the X register holds a value of `$00`.
 By storing `$00` to both PPUCTRL and PPUMASK, we turn off NMIs and disable rendering to the screen during startup, to ensure that we don't draw random garbage to the screen.
+Writing `$00` to `$4010` turns off DMC IRQs; this is another part of the audio processing unit (APU) which will be covered much later.
+For now, just know that doing this in your reset handler helps prevent difficult-to-debug glitches in your projects.

 The remainder of the reset handler is a loop that waits for the PPU to fully boot up before moving on to our main code.
 The PPU takes about 30,000 CPU cycles to become stable from